gglanzani/blog.lanzani.nl/content/posts/2025-12-27-llm-to-check-grammar.md

 Once this is in place, the macro is pretty straightforward, and I invoke it with the text I want to check **selected**.
 I then have to wait a bit, and the script will replace the text with a corrected version, each corrected item marked in bold (I don't use bold much in my text, so that is OK).

-{{< figure
+{{< image
-  src="/images/check-grammar.jpg"
+  src="images/check-grammar.jpg"
-  alt="A screenshot of the Keyboard Maestro macro to check for grammatical mistakes" caption="A screenshot of the Keyboard Maestro macro to check for grammatical mistakes"
+  alt="A screenshot of the Keyboard Maestro macro to check for grammatical mistakes" title="A screenshot of the Keyboard Maestro macro to check for grammatical mistakes"
 >}}

 The core of the macro is the (fish, but it will work on other shell unmodified, probably) script (pasted here to make it easier to copy and paste):